AMartins87/world-of-makaton/README.md

 ![Sign Up page image](assets/wireframes/sign_up_page.PNG)

 - ### **THANK YOU PAGE:**
-    - After the user fills in the sign up form and clicks on 'Send' button on Sign Up page, it will take the user to a page with a confirmation of their successful registration.
+    - After the user fills in the sign up form and clicks on 'Send' button, it will take the user to a page with a confirmation of their successful registration.

 ![Thank You page image](assets/wireframes/thank_you_page.PNG)

 ## **FUTURE DEVELOPMENT**

 I would like to add a thin side-bar on mobile devices and screens with width of 577px and down on the ABC page with links to each of the letters for easier navigation.
 Also, I would like to set up a proper collection site to receive subscribers' data once I learn how to do it.
-It will allow me to distribute any relevant materials and workshop info.
+It will allow me to distribute all relevant information as per their sign up entries.

 ## **TESTING**